ashishh40/retailProject/README.md

 - Started working on the registration process
 - from controller to service, saw how i can save the data of registered user in DB
 - added a repository package and a class which can handle user Query
+- successfully registered a user with the endpoint